Miss Youghal's Sais

+Plot

 Strickland, a policeman who is regarded as disreputable for his habits in going undercover disguised as a native, falls in love with Miss Youghal.
 Her parents do not approve, not only are "ways and works" untrustworthy, but he works in "the worst paid Department in the Empire."
 Her parents forbid him from speaking with or writing to their daughter. "'Very well,' said Strickland, for he did not wish to make his lady-love's life a burden."
 Then he takes three months leave, disappears, and is employed as her Sais, or native groom, called Dulloo.
 One day, towards the end of the three months, "an old and very distinguished General" takes Miss Youghal riding, and flirts with her.
 Strickland "stood it as long as he could.
 Then he caught hold of the General's bridle, and, in most fluent English, invited him to step off and be flung over the cliff."
 Miss Youghal explains, and the General begins to laugh.
 He intercedes on the behalf of the young pair to her parents, and they are married.